La CQ: nuevo ingreso

 La CQ: nuevo ingreso (English: La CQ: New Entry) is a Mexican sitcom television series created by Pedro Ortiz de Pinedo.
 It is a sequel to La CQ and follows a new group of students at the middle school Constantino Quijano.
 The series premiered on Canal 5 on 9 December 2024.
 The second season premiered on 7 April 2025.
 The third season premiered on 1 September 2025.
+The fourth season premiered on 1 December 2025.